shcaba/Sebastes_melanops_OR/Document/_main.md

 Sensitivity analyses were conducted to evaluate model sensitivity to alternative data treatment and model specifications.

 #### Data treatment sensitivities
-Data treatments explored were as follows:
+Data treatments explored included the treatment of catchability for the acoustic-visual survey and the tagging data, the removal of any one data source, and alternative approaches to data weighting.
+All scenarios match the reference model specifications in all other aspects unless otherwise stated.

 - Treatment of absolute abundance catchability (q)
 	1. Acoustic visual survey q = 1, CV = 0.0001
   	2. Acoustic visual survey q Estimated, CV = 0.0001
   	3. Acoustic visual survey q = 1, CV = 0.45
   	4. Acoustic visual survey q estimated, CV = 0.45
-  	5. Tag survey q = to 2015 value (0.25)
+  	5. Tag survey q = to 2015 value (0.25) with #2 above
-  	6. Tag survey q = to 2015 value (0.25), but extra variance estimated
+  	6. Tag survey q = to 2015 value (0.25), but extra variance estimated, with #2 above

 - Remove abundance index series
 	7. No Acoustic visual